 Myths about LED Lighting and LED Light Bulbs

-The continuing advancement of technology keeps every industry on their toes.
-The lighting industry is no different.
-The search for a more efficient and economical bulb is a never ending task.
 If you have recently looked into a lighting upgrade there’s a good chance you have heard about LEDs.
-They are the latest and greatest in lighting technology and are a viable option for almost any application in any climate.
-Let’s explore some of the myths you’ve heard about LEDs and find out what is actually true about this lighting option.
+They are now the standard in lighting technology and are a viable option for almost any application, in any climate.
+Here we explore some of the LED lighting myths you’ve heard about and discover the truth about this lighting option.

-- The Light Emitting Diode itself is the most efficient lighting technology yet.
+- The Light Emitting Diode (LED) itself is the most efficient lighting technology yet.

 - Incandescent lamps waste up to 90% of their energy as heat.
 LEDs waste very little energy.

 - In certain conditions a single bulb can last over 20 years.
 This cuts labor hours of maintenance, costs of replacement bulbs, and of course the savings on the utility bill over that time will make up for the initial cost.

 This LED lighting myth is easily avoided with smart planning.
 Many utility companies offer rebates as an incentive to upgrade to LEDs.
 Visit www.dsireusa.org and see if your energy provider is currently offering rebates on LEDs.
 There are other incentives offered for commercial properties who are upgrading to LED fixtures as well.
 Rebates for well designed projects that save a lot of energy can add up quickly and take thousands of dollars off the cost of a light retrofit project.
 Ask your lighting professional if project or equipment rebates for lighting are available in your area.

 LED technology is not expensive; shopping smart & looking for rebates means savings keep stacking up over time.
 Our LED retrofit team is specifically trained to find the best rebates available in your area, for your utility provider.
 Ask our lighting team your questions for free here: (They can help with all of your LED lighting myth questions!)